A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Generalized Debye sources

 \section{Generalized Debye sources}

-Classically, most integral equations for electromagnetic scattering problems have been derived from with the standard Lorenz gauge representation of the electric and magnetic fields using a scalar potential $\varphi$ and vector potential $\bA$~\cite{papas}:
+Classically, most integral equations for electromagnetic scattering problems have been derived in the Lorenz gauge.
+More precisely, the electric and magnetic fields are represented using a scalar potential $\varphi$ and vector potential $\bcA$~\cite{papas}: